Lakatrazz/BONELAB-Fusion/Staging/Thunderstore/README.md

 ## Physical Interactions
 Instead of players and synced props being kinematic, non-physics objects, all interactions are solved using physical forces.<br>
-This means you can pickup your friends, throw them, stand on them, push them, and more.
+This means you can pick up your friends, throw them, stand on them, push them, and more.

 ## Campaign Support
 The entire campaign has been ensured completable, with nearly every custom event synced, as well as optimizations made to make the experience run as smoothly as possible.